-This proposed legislation creates a new Class 2 misdemeanor.
 Each additional person charged under the proposed offense will have a cost to the judicial system and each additional person convicted will have a cost to the correction system.
 The cost of one charge and conviction is listed in the table below, along with the percent of cases that incur those costs at that offense level.
-Because the proposed legislation would create a new offense, there is no historic charge or conviction data allowing Fiscal Research to make projections about its fiscal impact on the criminal justice system.

-Cost of One Charge and Conviction in H.B.
-226 v.1 Prosecut ion and I Defense Active Sentence Suspended Sentence Offense Class Admin.
-Office of the Courts Def gent ense vices DAC - Confinement DAC - Post- Release Supervision (PRS) DAC - Probation Misdemeanor Cost Rate Cost Rate Cost Length (Days) Cost Length (Days) Rate Cost Length (Mo.)
-New 2 \$178 30% \$237 Active sentences for misdemeanor convictions are served in County jail.
-Misdemeanants do not receive PRS.
-78% \$3,085 13
+Cost of One Charge and Conviction in H.B.481, v.1 Prosecution and Defense Active Sentence Suspended Sentence Offense Class Admin.
+Office of the Courts Indigent Defense Services DAC - Confinement DAC - Post- Release Supervision (PRS) DAC - Probation ion Misdemeanor Cost Rate Cost Rate Cost Length (Days) Rate Cost Length (Mo.)
+Expanded 2 \$178 30% \$237 Active sentences for misdemeanor convictions are served in County jail.
+Misdemeanants do not receive PRS 78% \$3,085 13